18F/accessibility/pages/headings.md

 When using heading elements, reserve the `<h1>` element for the page title.
 On the home page, this is usually the title of the site and on other pages, this may be the page title.
 Use the `<h1>` element once per page—some assistive technology may be unable to read multiple `<h1>`s on a single page correctly.
 Other heading levels may be used more than once following document outline order.

 **Note:** `<section>` and `<article>` elements may allow you to reset the heading order allowing you to "restart" heading levels at `<h1>` according to the HTML5 spec.
 At this point, we are unaware of any browsers that support this feature beyond general HTML5 conformance checkers.
-For this reason, we reccomend developers maintain the document outline with `h1-h6` when using HTML5 outline elements.
+For this reason, we recommend developers maintain the document outline with `h1-h6` when using HTML5 outline elements.

 For sub sections, use `<h2>` to `<h6>` in document outline order. `<h1>` is the most important and `<h6>` is the least.
 Avoid skipping headings.
 Avoid breaking document outline order (you may go from `<h1>` to `<h3>`, but never `<h3>` to `<h1>`).